thanushree2604/Voice-Controlled-Object-Detection/README.md

-Here’s a **ready-to-use project description and `README.md`** you can copy-paste directly into your GitHub repository 👇

----

 ## 🧠 **Project Description (for GitHub repo “About” section)**

 > **Voice Controlled Object Detection** is an AI project that allows users to control and trigger real-time object detection using voice commands.